AlphaGit/alphas-manifesto-blog/_posts/2010/2010-05-14-link-of-the-day-cassandra-by-example.md

 - NoSQL
 ---

-In a past link of the day, I have already talked about some distributed [NoSQL systems](({{ site.baseUrl }}{% link _posts/2010/2010-03-02-link-del-dia-nosql.md %})), and the benefits it could bring.
+In a past link of the day, I have already talked about some distributed [NoSQL systems]({{ site.baseUrl }}{% link _posts/2010/2010-03-02-link-del-dia-nosql.md %}), and the benefits it could bring.
 I think now it's time to dive a little deeper in one of them, probably one of the most popular of these days, which is [Cassandra](http://cassandra.apache.org/).

 But instead of going through a long, technical book, lets take this article from Eric Evans called [Cassandra By Example](http://www.rackspacecloud.com/blog/2010/05/12/cassandra-by-example/), where he gets off all of the theorization and technicisms about these systems, and instead, provides us with a nice example to start from scratch: Twitter.
 He first explains how would the relational approach should be, and then how the NoSQL approach would be, using Cassandra.